ClimateImpactLab/dscim-facts-epa/DAMAGE_FUNCTIONS.md

 |-- mortality_v1_USA/                 # Mortality, USA
 ```

-Each sector directory contains NetCDF4 files with damage function coefficients for different combinations of valuation recipe and Ramsey discount rate parameters.
+Each sector directory contains NetCDF4 files with damage function coefficients for different combinations of valuation recipe and `eta` (elasticity of marginal utility of consumption) parameters.

 ## Sectors